 Dip the paintbrush in the gold mixture, then tap the paintbrush with your other hand to get gold speckles on your chocolate egg.

-Repeat until your egg looks like you want it too, then let dry.
-Repeat for bottom half if you’d like.
+Repeat until your egg looks how you want it, then let dry.

-Be careful touching the gold.
-I noticed that it does smear a little bit.
+Be careful touching the gold since it can smear a bit.

 - Place them on the Easter table in an edible nest

-- Add to the top of an Easter cake or dessert
+- Add to the top of a cake or dessert

-- Use as a pretty edible Easter place setting
+- Use as a pretty edible place setting

 Now that you know how to make chocolate Easter eggs, what colors will you try?